hunk/Magic-Fields/readme.txt

 === Magic Fields ===
-Contributors: hunk, Gnuget
+Contributors: hunk
-Tags: custom write panel, custom, write panel, cms, magic fields Tested up to: Wordpress 3.9
+Tags: custom write panel, custom, write panel, cms, magic fields Tested up to: Wordpress 4.3.1
 Requires at least: 2.9
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=edgar%40programador%2ecom&lc=GB&item_name=Donation%20Magic%20Fields&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest
-Stable tag: 1.6.3.1
+Stable tag: 1.6.3.2
 Description: Magic Fields  is a feature rich WordPress CMS plugin.

 == Description ==
 Magic Fields is a Wordpress CMS plugin, focuses in simplifies content management for the admin creating custom write panels also with Magic Fields you will be able to create (in a very easy way) custom fields for your write panels.

 You can start to use Magic Fields following our <a href="http://magicfields.org/getting-started/">getting starter tutorial</a> or visiting  [the wiki](http://wiki.magicfields.org).

+People who helped at some point to the development of magic fields: Gnuget, Astrata Software, Travis Hensgen, Jeff Minard, Carlos Mendoza, Doc4

 == Installation ==
 Follow the following steps to install this plugin.